aneteanetes/geranium/README.md

 # Roadmap (0.5.0)
 - [x] PropertyBinding with inheritance components
+- [x] HtmlView: representation of component that can be lazy loaded from server
+- [ ] Communicator/Synchronizer layer restructuring
 - [ ] Virtual DOM implementation of IViewPublisher
-- [ ] HtmlView: representation of component that can be lazy loaded from server
 - [ ] TODO app demo
 - [ ] Perfomance demo
 - [ ] Docs